 Day 7: Enchanted - Carnotaurus.
 Drawn in about 40 minutes.

 Carnotaurus (meaning “meat bull”–people often say it means “meat-eating bull,” but it doesn’t) was a Late Cretaceous South American abelisaur, a group of short-faced, medium-sized, leggy carnivores with head ornamentation and comically tiny arms.
 They hunted sort of like big cats, biting once and then holding on until the prey was subdued, rather than going for raw bite force–that’s why their skulls are shorter than, say, Tyrannosaurus: Carnotaurus’s jaws were stronger in torsion but worse in compression.
-They also weren’t nearly as big; Carnotaurus maxed out at 2.5ish tons, while Tyrannosaurus was about 6 times heavier.
+They also weren’t nearly as big; Carnotaurus weighed around 1.35 tonnes, while Tyrannosaurus was about 6 times heavier.

 For “enchanted,” I wanted to draw a mating dance, and I picked Carnotaurus because of Trey the Explainer’s video and the “pom pom arms” depiction in All Yesterdays.
 Their head ornamentation was clearly for display and intra-specific competition (why ram prey if you have a bear trap for a mouth?).
 Their tiny arms also had an unusually wide range of motion for a theropod, and could stick straight out, possibly making a striking profile when viewed from the front.
 I based the mating dance pose on that of the sharp-tailed grouse, which seemed ideal for showing off the horns, arms, and tail.
 Do you think the object of his affection is enchanted, or just humoring him?